5 Things to Tell Your Patient Before an Aquatic Therapy Session

 If you’re using aquatic physical therapy to treat a patient with a severe injury or mobility limitations, they could have concerns about how they’ll enter and exit the pool.
 Ladders can present challenges for people who have a hard time walking or moving in certain ways.

-Some therapy pools have easier solutions, such as stairs, chairlifts— or in the case of some HydroWorx pools, a movable floor that can be raised or lowered to give patients easier access.
+Some therapy pools have easier solutions, such as stairs, chairlifts — or, in the case of some HydroWorx pools, a movable floor that can be raised or lowered to give patients easier access.
 Let your patient know if your therapy pool has features like these so you can ease their worries and give them a more pleasant experience.

 4. Let Them Know If They’ll Need to Know How to Swim

-While water can be a fun therapy option, some patients are nervous about swimming or putting their head under the water.
+While water can be a fun therapy option, some patients are nervous about swimming or putting their heads under the water.
 Some may even have a fear of the water.
 Most aquatic therapy sessions do not require swimming or submerging a patient’s head, but some shoulder or back programs may incorporate some of these activities.
 That’s why it’s important to let them know ahead of time if any of the exercises in your program require putting their head under the water.

 Clinicians can ease patient fears by showing what control the patient and clinician have over the water depth.
 Some patients will require a more adaptable experience, so you may need to start exercises in a shallower space until the patient is comfortable and then you can progress them into deeper water when they are ready.